 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

-- Ready to shoot: Comes with a build-in lens, while the D7500 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the D7500 requires a separate lens.

 - More compact: Is smaller (127x75mm vs 136x104mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the D7500).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the D7500).

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.